 The tigers also offer help in business!
 The design is a favourite for entrepreneurs and even politicians to find the mental toughness to find success in their business.

-Do You Get to Choose Which Design and Where?
+Do You Get to Choose Which Design?

 You might have read online (as did I) that the Monk or Ajarn will choose the design and placement of the Sak Yant for you, but that’s untrue, for the most part.

 They can decide everything for you if you want, but you still have control over which design you have.
 After all, having a tattoo is a lifelong commitment, so naturally, you have a say in the matter!

 Getting to choose where the Sak Yant goes is another matter.
 Certain Sak Yants must be placed at certain points of the body e.g. the Gao Yord should be at the base of your neck.
 So if you pick a particular design, you won’t get to choose where it goes, at least not with a genuine master.
 But with other designs, you have more freedom to pick where.